a-vasse/setup-guides/RailsReact.md

   - `heroku run rails db:seed`

 *Warning: Do not run `heroku run rails db:create`, it is not necessary in this instance.*

-### Cloudinary Configuration<a id="herokucloud"></a>

-- Run the following `heroku config:set CLOUDINARY_URL=cloudinary://166....` replacing the end with your own personal key.
-- Confirm the status by executing `heroku config`

-- Provide any additional resources or next steps for the reader.
-- Provide any troubleshooting tips.
-- Provide any feedback mechanism.

 ### Troubleshooting<a id="herokutrouble"></a>